tinversenorm/job_satisfaction_predictor/README.md

-# job_satisfaction_predictor
+## Job Satisfaction Predictor

-A short quiz that predicts your job satisfaction level.
-Trained on Stack Overflow survey data.
+Answer 12 questions to figure out your level of job satisfaction based on three models trained on different years of Stack Overflow Data.